 - Number of Cigars Smoked for Review: 3

-The cigar itself is a perfectly rolled specimen, with a fairly rough to the touch medium brown wrapper that just a bit of oil present, and smells strongly of cinnamon, cedar, chocolate and pepper.
-There is a slight box press to the cigar.
+The cigar itself is a well-rolled specimen with a fairly rough to the touch medium brown wrapper that just a bit of oil present and smells strongly of cinnamon, cedar, chocolate and pepper.
+There is a slight box-press to the cigar.

-The Second Third had a very sudden shift in flavors, the spice died way down (to almost nothing), and quite a bit of creaminess started creeping in, creamy and sweet, with nuts and vanilla notes that really took me by surprise.
+The second third had a very sudden shift in flavors, the spice died way down to almost nothing and quite a bit of creaminess started creeping in with nuts and vanilla notes that really took me by surprise.

 Also, at this point, I really need to mention the burn line for this cigar, amazing does not begin to describe it, and I took a photo to show what I was talking about.
 The line never wavered, not once during the whole smoke.

-The Last Third shifted flavors again, with more spice coming to the forefront, and less sweet notes, more like the first third, but with the creaminess from the second third combined into a wonderful ending.
+The final third shifts flavors again with more spice coming to the forefront, and less sweet notes, more like the first third, but with the creaminess from the second third combined into a wonderful ending.
 It did get hot at the end, but that is most likely because I was trying to smoke it past when I should have stopped.

-- Interestingly, while the “El Picador” name of the cigar is close to the term “Picadura” (which is a Spanish term meaning “short filler“, or scraps of tobacco) this cigar is NOT a short filler cigar, but is made with long leaf.
+- Interestingly, while the el picador name of the cigar is close to the term picadura, his cigar is not a short filler cigar, but is made with long leaf.

-The Bottom Line: As faithful readers of this site are aware, I am a huge fan of both smaller RG cigars and Pepin’s blends, and this stick does not disappoint on either.
+As faithful readers of this site are aware, I am a huge fan of both smaller ring gauge cigars and Pepín's blends, and this stick does not disappoint on either.
 To say I was impressed with this cigar is an understatement.
 The flavors changed constantly, and the construction, burn and draw were all top notch.
-I bought a box sight unseen (and untasted), and it is nice to know my faith is well founded.
-It seems that Pepin took the best of both of his main blends, the spiciness and woodiness of the DPG line and the creamy sweetness of the My Father line and combined and condensed them into this one cigar.
-I was amazed at the flavor that was present, especially for such a small stick (and for the small price).
-I still like the Tatuaje Petit Cazadore Reserva better, but I am very glad I have a box of these to age for a while.
+I bought a box sight unseen and it is nice to know my faith is well-founded.
+It seems that Pepín took the best of both of his main blends, the spiciness and woodiness of the Don Pepin Garcia line and the creamy sweetness of the My Father line and combined and condensed them into this one cigar.
+I was amazed at the flavor that was present, especially for such a small stick and for the small price.
+I still like the Tatuaje Petit Cazadores Reserva better, but I am very glad I have a box of these to age for a while.